section-engineering-education/engineering-education/content/articles/localization-and-internationalization-in-android/index.md

 #### Syntax to specify qualifier values
 `<resource_name> - <config-qualifiers>` Example:-
-- drawable-fr - fr is configuration qualifier for french
+- drawable-fr - fr is a configuration qualifier for french.
-- layout-sw - sw is configuration qualifier for swahili
+- layout-sw - sw is a configuration qualifier for swahili.

 ### Localization resources in android
-The resource directory (res) is the parent to all resources in android where all the resources are placed.
+The resource directory (res) is the parent to all resources in android where all the resources are.
 Each resource is placed in a specific subdirectory.

 These subdirectories are:-
 - `animator` - This is an XML file that defines animation properties